boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 <img src="https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling/blob/master/docs/images/the_legend_of_zelda.gif?raw=true">
 <img src="https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling/blob/master/docs/images/pokemon.gif?raw=true">

+## Why is Sprite Sorting so important?

+When making a top-down view game, for example, we need to create the feeling that the game has depth when it’s actually a 2D game.
+To do that we have to take into account the perspective and the enviroment, so if for example the player goes behind a tree in the map, we don't want to print the player on top of the tree, we want to print the player first and the tree afterwards so the tree sprite gets to be on top of the player sprite.

+Since we can't be predicting all the time where the player is going to go to, doing it manually is not an option anymore for these kinds of games, and that’s where automatic sprite sorting systems take action and help us to have the sprites properly rendered at each moment of the game.

 As we can see in this example, the different entities' sprites are properly sorted taking into account the top-down view.
 The higher the entity is on screen, the sooner it is rendered in order to convey the illusion of depth.
 That's why the player located lower on screen overlap the rest.
 We can see it because each one's heads overlap the feets of the next one.